adolfont/caes005-introduction-to-functional-programming/Introduction-to-Functional-Programming.md

 # Introduction to Functional Programming

-This is a course I (Adolfo Neto) am going to
+This is a course I (Adolfo Neto) am going to offer

 ## Syllabus